Achilles tendinopathy / tendinitis is one of the most common overuse injuries.

 - Overuse / weakness in particular muscle group

 - Poor flexibility

-Conservative therapy should be instigated for 3-6 months before considering other therapy such as injection therapy or surgical intervention.
+- Conservative therapy should be instigated for 3-6 months before considering other therapy such as injection therapy or surgery.

 Exercise, Motivation, Arthritis, Diabetes, Rheumatoid Arthritis, Osteo Arthritis, Injuries, Injury Prevention, UncategorisedRead Article

 Exercise, Motivation, Arthritis, Diabetes, Rheumatoid Arthritis, Osteo Arthritis, Injuries, Injury PreventionRead Article